 United Ways are closely connected to their community, and, along with their partners are a critical part of a community’s short and long-term recovery from disasters.
 Local United Ways can respond quickly to meet immediate needs as they arise, providing resources to first responders and other disaster response organizations to help with rescue and immediate relief efforts.
 Local United Ways also often coordinate a community’s response to a disaster, ensuring long-term recovery and rebuilding needs are met quickly and efficiently.

-United Ways of Texas provides links to United Ways throughout Texas that are currently raising funds to aid Hurricane Harvey disaster recovery in their community.
+United Ways of Texas provides links to United Ways throughout Texas that are currently raising funds to aid Hurricane Harvey disaster recovery in their communites.

 United Way of Florida has established a Hurricane Irma Relief Fund to support local Florida communities affected by Hurricane Irma.
 You can also find links to donate directly to a relief fund established by local United Ways in affected communities.
 View United Way of Florida's Disaster Relief Fund and links to local Florida United Way disaster relief funds.

-United Way of Miami-Dade's and the Miami Herald/el Nuevo Herald's Operation Helping Hands helps those affected by the hurricanes and the earthquake in Mexico recover and rebuild.
+United Way of Miami-Dade's and the Miami Herald/el Nuevo Herald's Operation Helping Hands helps those affected by Hurricanes Harvey, Maria, and Irma and the earthquake in Mexico recover and rebuild.
 100% of donations will help local United Ways and other nonprofits on the ground in the impacted areas meet the disaster-related needs and support long-term recovery throughout the affected regions.
 You can designate your donation to go to one or more specific affected areas or where help is needed most.
 Donate to Operation Helping Hands Hurricane and Earthquake Relief.

-Financial donations to United Way Worldwide's Hurricane and Earthquake Disaster Relief Funds
+Financial donations to United Way Worldwide's Disaster Relief Funds

-United Way Worldwide has launched the United Way Harvey Recovery Fund, the United Way Irma/Maria Recovery Fund, and the United Way Worldwide Mexico Earthquake Recovery Fund to support all local communities affected by the storms and the earthquake.
-100% of individual donations given to the Funds will be used for recovery efforts in the affected areas.
+United Way Worldwide has launched relief and recovery funds to support all local communities affected by the recent natural disasters.
+100% of individual donations given to the funds will be used for recovery efforts in the affected areas.
 The national funds are not meant to replace local relief and recovery funds, but will complement local efforts.

 Donations to organizations providing relief in affected communities

-Donations may be made to Voluntary Organizations Active in Disaster (VOAD) members who are providing relief efforts and assisting with long-term recovery and rebuilding efforts.
-Contact the organizations directly to learn more about their Hurricane Harvey, Irma, and Maria relief efforts.
+Donations may be made to Voluntary Organizations Active in Disaster (VOAD) members who are providing relief efforts and assisting with long-term recovery and rebuilding efforts in communities affected by disasters.
+Contact the organizations directly to learn more about their relief and recovery efforts.